Are you thinking of getting LASIK Eye Surgery? I decided to get it but had some questions about LASIK Surgery before

 This is a Sponsored Post for Barnet Dulaney Perkins, however, all opinions are 100% my own.

 As you probably know, there are a couple of steps to cleaning contact lenses.
 I knew them, but as a young kid I would always forget the second step and end up burning my eye balls.
 This earned me a few trips to the ER to get my eyes flushed and… let’s just say that my ophthalmologist wasn’t too happy about it.
 But the contact lenses cleaning solution wasn’t my only offense.

 However dangerous contact lenses were for me, they were my only option to staying away from eyeglasses as LASIK eye surgery wasn’t even an option for me back then.
 Vision correction and LASIK surgery cost was not a household conversation either.
 Even the best LASIK surgeon in Phoenix couldn’t help me yet.
 So I didn’t consider Lasik procedure.

 I would put my contacts in, do my makeup and look at myself in the mirror to check my makeup artistry.
 Then I would walk out the door and get in the car and pop them out of my eyes to put my glasses on.
 It was insanity.
 I kept trying; hoping for different results.

 So, I went to see an eye doctor to find out why my eyes were so dry.
 He said that I had chronic dry eye, gave me some medicine and hoped for the best.
 When that didn’t work, I got eye plugs.
 But those were unsuccessful too.

 Finally, I asked that same eye doctor about LASIK and he told me that, regrettably, I was not a candidate.
-I was so disappointed.
-I didn’t seek a second opinion at that point, I just took the advice of this stranger in an eye store.
+I was so disappointed, I didn’t seek a second opinion at that point.